 Skilled Regional Visa Application – Subclass 489

-The temporary skilled regional subclass 489 allows visa holders and eligible family members to live, work and study in regional and low population-growth metropolitan areas of Australia.
-The 489 also provides a pathway to permanent residency through the Skilled-Regional visa subclass 887.
+The temporary skilled regional visa application (subclass 489) allows visa holders and eligible family members to live, work and study in regional and low population-growth metropolitan areas of Australia.
+The 489 Skilled Regional Visa Application also provides a pathway to permanent residency through the Skilled-Regional visa subclass 887.

 There are two streams of the subclass 489 visa including the Invited Pathway and the Extended Stay Pathway.

 The invited pathway of the subclass 489 visa is a points based visa application and requires the applicant to submit an Expression of Interest through SkillSelect and be nominated by an Australian state or territory government agency or by sponsored by an eligible relative living in a designated regional area of Australia.

 Applicants for a Skilled Regional Visa must be under the age of 50, be nominated in an occupation that is on the skilled occupation list and obtain a positive skills assessments for the nominated occupation.
 The applicant must also undertake an English test and be deemed to have competent English.